rkp8000/expressive/README.md

 # Expressive
-Browser-based app for increasing the precision of your thoughts.
+A browser-based app for increasing the precision of your thoughts.

 # Installation